 SHEET METAL WORKER

-Five (5) years – Minimum of 1,000 hours of
+Length of Apprenticeship: Five (5) years – Minimum of 1,000 hours of

 classroom instruction.

-Apprentices attend school every ten weeks
+Apprentices attend school one week every 10 weeks

 and then receive on-the-job training for nine weeks.